dddrrreee/cs140e-24win/labs/18-vm-coherence/README.md

 You will:

-  1. Replace all of our code from labs 12 and 13 lab and show that the previous tests run.
+  1. Replace all our assembly code from labs 12 and 13 lab and show that the previous tests run.
 (Note: our "tests" are incredibly weak so this isn't a high bar; apologies.
 Next Tuesday will have a more ruthless approach)